Deposit of Snow on Roadway Involves Plowing or Shoveling Contrary to Section 181 of the Highway Traffic Act | DK Legal Practice

 The Law

-Whereas snow and ice presents a serious safety hazard for motorists and pedestrians alike, great resources are expended to keep roadways well maintained and thereby as safe as possible.
-Persons who plow snow or shovel snow onto the roadway undermine the maintenance effort as well as creating hazards that could cause an accident resulting in serious injury or death.
+The presence of snow and ice upon the roadway poses a serious safety hazard for motorists, among others; and accordingly, significant resources are spent to maintain the roadways in a condition that is as safe as reasonably possible.
+As an interference in the effort to maintain the roadways, persons who plow snow or shovel snow onto the roadway undermine the maintenance effort while creating hazards that could cause an accident.
 Accordingly, the law, per section 181 of the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 does forbid persons from pushing, or piling snow onto the roadway.
 For those found guilty of violating section 181, the details for the penalty upon conviction are prescribed by section 214(1) of the Highway Traffic Act whereas section 181 is actually silent, meaning absent, about the penalty details.
 Interestingly, what is actually defined as the "roadway" often requires careful review of the definition as within section 1 of the Highway Traffic Act.
 Within section 181, section 214(1), and section 1 of the Highway Traffic Act it is specifically stated:

 Deposit of snow on roadway